Seize the day? Absolutely. Live your best life with our fun-filled, flavor-forward, no-time-like-the-present itinerary for 36 hours in SLO CAL.

 Breakfast of champions

-You’re going to need energy to take on the next 36 hours.
+You’re going to need the energy to take on the next 36 hours.
 Visit these spots for unique eats and breakfast goodies.

 Start your day at Kitchenette in Templeton, where farm-fresh ingredients and foodie finishes make breakfast a real treat.
 Go savory with killer chilaquiles or keep it sweet with ricotta pancakes, blueberry compote and lemon curd.
 Along the north coast in Cambria and Cayucos, Hidden Kitchen bakes up blue corn waffles in both sweet and savory styles.
 All of their dishes are gluten-free and free of refined sugar.